Gabby Giffords: Recovery

 On March 12, 2011, Giffords's husband informed her that six people had been killed in the attack on her, but he did not identify who they were until months later.
 In late April, Giffords's doctors reported that her physical, cognitive, and language production abilities had improved significantly, placing her in the top 5 percent of patients recovering from similar injuries.
 She was walking under supervision with perfect control of her left arm and leg, and able to write with her left hand.
 She was able to read and understand, and spoke in short phrases.
 With longer efforts, she was able to produce more complex sentences.

 From early in her recovery, Giffords's husband had expressed confidence that she would be able to travel to the Kennedy Space Center, Florida, to witness the launch of his final Space Shuttle mission, STS-134, which was scheduled for April 2011.
 On April 25, Giffords's doctors cleared her for travel to Florida for the launch, scheduled for April 29.
 She went to Florida to watch from a private family area with no public appearance or photography.
-The launch of STS-134 was delayed due to mechanical problems, and Giffords and Kelly returned to Houston after meeting with President Obama, who had also planned to see the launch with his family at Kennedy Space Center (KSC).
+The launch of STS-134 was delayed by mechanical problems, and Giffords and Kelly returned to Houston after meeting with President Obama, who had also planned to see the launch with his family at Kennedy Space Center (KSC).

 After continuing her rehabilitation therapy in Houston, Giffords returned to KSC for her husband's launch on May 16, 2011.
 Kelly wore his wife's wedding ring into space, which she had exchanged for his.